prof79/drmdecrypt/README.md

 but they are all either slow, Windows specific, full of bugs or even all together.

-This version is fast, POSIX compliant, has a sane codebase and is focused on a small number of useful features.
+This version is fast, POSIX compliant (Linux, FreeBSD, Windows (MinGW)) and is focused on a small number of useful features.

 ## Usage